canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Put in place a plan to pay for user research and usability tests throughout the design of the service and after it's built
 - Use qualitative and quantitative data to help improve your understanding of user needs and identify areas for improvement
 - Provide a mechanism for users to provide feedback and to address service issues in a timely manner (as required by the [Policy on Service](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=27916#cha7)).
+- use research, testing and analytics to improve the service **(7.
+Make it accessible, Digital Service Standard (Ontario))**
+- explain all end-to-end user experiences, show they work and how they were tested **(7.
+Make it accessible, Digital Service Standard (Ontario))**

 **Make services simple, intutive and consistent (formerly guideline 1.6):**
 {: .dpgn-data-ignore}